HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/result.md

 The enum test was twice as fast for the new iteration and used no memory allocation at all, compared to the 232 B for the class.

+## About the Result class status codes

+The idea was to have a clear class with an idea of:
+- what happened
+- what should be done about it

+So, you have an interface for clear logic implementation.

 ## Resources